Jef Raskin: Management

 In January 1978, Raskin joined Apple as Manager of Publications, the company's 31st employee.
 For some time he continued as Director of Publications and New Product Review, and also worked on packaging and other issues.
 He had concealed his degree in computer science, out of concern for cultural bias against academia among the hobby-driven personal computer industry.
 He explained, "If they had known ... they might not have let me in the company, because there was such an antiacademic bias in the early Apple days."

 From his responsibility for documentation and testing, Raskin had great influence on early engineering projects.
-Because the Apple II only displayed uppercase characters on a 40-column screen, his department used the Polymorphic Systems 8813 (an Intel-8080-based machine running a proprietary operating system called Exec) to write documentation; this spurred the development of an 80-column display card and a suitable text editor for the Apple II.
+Because the Apple II only displayed uppercase characters on a 40-column screen, his department used the PolyMorphic Systems 8813 (an Intel-8080-based machine running a proprietary operating system called Exec) to write documentation; this spurred the development of an 80-column display card and a suitable text editor for the Apple II.
 His experiences testing Applesoft BASIC inspired him to design a competing product, called Notzo BASIC, which was never implemented.
-When Wozniak developed the first disk drives for the Apple II, Raskin went back to his contacts at UCSD and encouraged them to port the UCSD P-System operating system (incorporating a version of the Pascal programming language) to it, which Apple later licensed and shipped as Apple Pascal.
+When Wozniak developed the first disk drives for the Apple II, Raskin went back to his contacts at UCSD and encouraged them to port the UCSD P-System operating system, which incorporated a version of the Pascal programming language.
+Apple later licensed and shipped it as Apple Pascal.

 Through this time, Raskin continually wrote memos about how the personal computer could become a true consumer appliance.
 While the Apple III was under development in 1978 and '79, Raskin was lobbying for Apple to create a radically different kind of computer that was designed from the start to be easy to use.
 In Computers by the Millions, he stated that expandable computers like the Apple II were too complex, and development was difficult due to the unknown nature of the machine the program ran on.
 The machine he envisioned was very different from the Macintosh that was eventually released and had much more in common with PDAs than modern desktop-based machines.